ThinkGeo/Desktop-Maps/QuickStartGuides/QuickStartGuide_WPF_VSCode/README.md

-This guide is based on using VS Code in .Net 7 WPF.
-There are tons of map services we can use to set up a base map, however, only a few articles talk about how to do it for a Desktop project, and they are all over-complicated.
-In this article, I will cover how to simply create a desktop WPF application that shows a 3rd party background map using VS Code.
+This guide is based on using VS Code in .NET 7 WPF.
+Although there are numerous map services available for setting up a base map, only a few articles discuss how to do it for a desktop project, and they can be overcomplicated.
+In this article, I will cover how to create a desktop WPF application that displays a 3rd-party background map using VS Code in a simple manner.

 # Desktop Maps Quick Start: Display a Simple Map using VS Code

 In this section, we'll show you how to create a visually appealing map using VS Code.

-First, to begin working on the map, you'll need to create a  VS Code project using **Visual Studio Code**.
-Once that's done, we'll guide you through the process of adding the required packages and getting the map set up on the default form.
+To begin working on the map, you will need to create a project in VS Code.
+Afterwards, we will guide you through the process of adding the required packages and setting up the map by adding a background.

-Next, we'll show you how to add a background to the map.

 ### Step 1: Setup VS Code

-VS Code is a lightweight, open source development environment loved by millions of developers.
-I'm going to finish today's project using VS Code.
-This project will use .NET 7.0 on a Windows machine.
+VS Code is a lightweight, open-source development environment that is beloved by millions of developers.
+I'm going to finish today's project using VS Code, which will use .NET 7.0 on a Windows machine.

 First, install [.NET 7.0 SDK x64](https://dotnet.microsoft.com/en-us/download)

-Second, make sure "C#" and "NuGet Package Manager" extensions have been installed in VS Code.
-Click the Extensions button on the left in VS Code, search the 2 extensions by name and install them.
-You will see them under INSTALLED group once finished.
+Second, ensure that the "C#" and "NuGet Package Manager" extensions are installed in VS Code.
+To do this, click on the Extensions button on the left-hand side of VS Code, search for the two extensions by name, and install them.
+Once the installation is complete, you will find them under the INSTALLED group.

 <img src="./assets/Add_Extensions_ScreenShot.gif"  width="840" height="580">